yeoman/yeoman/docs/cli/init.md

 Usage: `yeoman init`, `yeoman init generatorName`, `yeoman init generatorName:subgenerator`

-The `init` command allows you to kick-start a new project by asking a number of questions about what you would like to include.
-These answers are used to scaffold out a file structure for your new application.
+Helps you kick-start a new web application by asking a number of questions about what you would like to include.
+These answers are used to scaffold out a file structure for your project.

 The default init template is based on: